Flickdm/tianocore-wiki.github.io/development/tutorials-howto/ArmPkg-Ds5.md

 `- source edk2/ArmPlatformPkg/Scripts/Ds5/cmd_load_symbols.py -f (0x08000000,0x00280000) -m (0x80000000,0x40000000) -a`

-<b>Note:</b> If you build UEFI with the build report file 'report.log'
-in your EDK2 root directory (add '-y report.log' to your build command to generate this file) then the script will parse the report.log to get the address of the Firmware Volume and System Memory for your current
+**Note:** If you build UEFI with the build report file 'report.log' in your EDK2 root directory (add '-y report.log' to your build command to generate this file) then the script will parse the report.log to get the address of the Firmware Volume and System Memory for your current